Create Command Line Backup to Protect Your Computer

 [/d]{0|0:0|D|path}

-specify the destination location to restore to. '/d 0' means destination location is disk 0; '/d 0:0' means the destination location is partition 0 on disk 0; '/d D' means the destination location is partition D or dynamic D; '/d path' means the destination location is file path; no '/d' means restore to the original location.
+To specify the destination location for a restore operation, use the '/d' option followed by the relevant information.
+For example, '/d 0' indicates that the destination is disk 0, '/d 0:0' specifies partition 0 on disk 0, '/d D' means partition D or dynamic D, and '/d path' designates a specific file path.
+If no '/d' option is provided, the restore will be performed to the original location.

 [/f] {fill | original}

-adjust the size of the destination partition. "fill" means to fill the entire destination partition after restoration; "original" means to keep the same size as the source partition after restoration.
-This command is not available for dynamic disks.
+The command to resize the destination partition after a restoration, with options to either fill the entire destination partition or keep the same size as the source partition, is not available for dynamic disks.

 [/a]